 - Daytime contact phone number

 - Physical office address (P.O. boxes not allowed)

 - Registered agent name and address

 - Name and address of each member or manager

-You’re welcome to file your Annual Reports either online or by mail.
+You’re welcome to file your annual report either online or by mail.
 However, the Secretary of State prefers online submissions.

 Online Filing: Here’s how you can complete the electronic submission process:

-- On the Secretary of State’s Businesses page, click “Renew Existing Business (Annual Reporting”
+- On the Secretary of State’s Business page, click “Renew Existing Business (Annual Reporting”